Simcenter Testing Solutions What is a Frequency Response Function (FRF)?

 User-added image

-• is a frequency based measurement function
+• is a frequency based function

 • used to identify the resonant frequencies, damping and mode shapes of a physical structure